-2.98 An open repo rate will not change unless and until the parties agree a new rate.
+2.100 An open repo rate will not change unless and until the parties agree a new rate.
 Either party may propose a change in the rate.
 Agreement to update the repo rate (often called 're-rating' the repo) must be made before the agreed deadline for termination of the transaction (see paragraph 2.20 above) in order for the change in rate to take effect as soon as possible.
+In other words, the deadline for re-rating an open repo should be the same as the deadline for terminating an open repo.
 Parties should have in place procedures to monitor the repo rates being applied to open transactions in order to ensure that these rates are current.
 It is therefore best practice to regularly update repo rates on open transactions.